gauravfodekar/NodeJSNotes/README.md

 The rest operator and the spread operator are powerful features in JavaScript that provide flexibility when working with arrays, function arguments, and objects.
 Understanding when and how to use them can greatly improve your code's readability and maintainability.

-21.	# how can I define functions in JavaScript list the number of ways ?
+21.#how can I define functions in JavaScript list the number of ways ?
 Answer: In JavaScript, you can define functions in several ways to suit different needs and coding styles.
 Here are the main ways to define functions in JavaScript:

 1. **Function Declaration:**